 Trong: How do you think of employing social media to engage with students beyond campus?

 Alina: It’s extremely important to stay connected on social media to engage with these students.
-Students are hooked on their devices and companies have to figure out where they are and how to get there…appropriately!
-If you are going to commit to engaging with students on social media you have to be responsive and actually “ENGAGE” not just have a page up on facebook or linkedin with no interaction and relevant information.
-I have watched companies create youtube channels for their campus efforts, livestream on facebook, utilize snapchat.
-So many options - you just have to figure out what the best and most effective ways are and those that make sense for your company.
+Students are hooked on their devices, and companies have to figure out where they are and how to get there…appropriately!
+If you are going to commit to engaging with students on social media, you have to be responsive and actually “ENGAGE,” not just have a page up on Facebook or LinkedIn with no interaction and relevant information.
+I have watched companies create YouTube channels for their campus efforts, livestream on Facebook, and utilize Snapchat.
+So many options – you just have to figure out what the best and most effective ways are and those that make sense for your company.

 Trong: Where is the wind shifting?
 In other words, do you think alternative recruiting strategies stand a measurable chance of replacing traditional methods like career fairs?

-Alina: I personally don’t think that career fairs will be replaced but they will continue to evolve as they have been over the years.
-In addition to school wide career fairs, we now have program or major specific fairs, mult-school fairs, virtual career fairs, etc. Career fairs can still be a very important component to a campus recruiting strategy where appropriate.
-I still think career fairs are a great way for a company who has never been to campus to get their name out there and start to build their brand with students.
-If you have been coming to campus for a few years and have really good relationships established on campus, a career fair might not be the best avenue for that company.
+Alina: I personally don’t think that career fairs will be replaced, but they will continue to evolve as they have been over the years.
+In addition to school-wide career fairs, we now have program or major-specific fairs, mult-school fairs, virtual career fairs, etc. Career fairs can still be a very important component of a campus recruiting strategy where appropriate.
+I still think career fairs are an excellent way for a company that has never been to campus to get its name out there and start to build its brand with students.
+If you have been coming to campus for a few years and have good relationships established, a career fair might not be the best avenue for that company.

-Trong: Well I think that’s a wrap for today's podcast.
-Many thanks to Alina for taking the time to share their advice with us today and we’ll definitely be hearing from her again in future episodes here on the In and outs of recruiting millennials.
-Don't forget to check us out on YouTube & Soundcloud and click that subscribe button to stay updated on all the latest info.
+Trong: Well, I think that’s a wrap for today’s podcast.
+Many thanks to Alina for taking the time to share their advice with us today, and we’ll definitely be hearing from her again in future episodes here on the ins and outs of recruiting millennials.
+Don’t forget to check us out on YouTube & Soundcloud and click that subscribe button to stay updated on all the latest info.
 This is where I leave you for today, but I‘ll see you back next month.
 Have a great rest of the day!

-Now student engagement is made much easier with customized follow-up from beginning to end, all automatic thanks to Rakuna Recruit App.
-Book a product demo now - it’s 100% free and won’t take you more than an hour.
+Now, student engagement is made much easier with customized follow-up from beginning to end, all automatic thanks to the Rakuna Recruit App.
+Book a product demo now – it’s 100% free and won’t take you more than an hour.